-Properties of the hairpin can be edited in the Inspector, as follows:
+:Properties of the hairpin can be edited in the Inspector, as follows

-- Element: Edit the Y offset to change the height of the hairpin above or below the staff. - Line: Edit line properties such as color, line style and thickness. - Text line core: Add text and set text properties. - Hairpin: - Type: Change the type of hairpin: crescendo, decrescendo or text. - Circled tip: Tick box to activate. - Height: The width at the mouth of the hairpin. - Continue height: The width of the hairpin at the end of a system, before it continues to the next system. - Placement: Set hairpin above or below the staff. - Dynamic range: Specify whether hairpin playback applies to a staff, part (default) or a system. - Velocity change: ... across the span of the hairpin; from 0 to 127. - Use single note dynamics (as of version 3.1): When checked (default), allows the hairpin to change the dynamic of a single note if the instrument supports single note dynamics. - Dynamic Mode (as of version 3.1): Set the method used to change the dynamic: Linear (default), Ease-in and out, Ease-in, Ease-out, or Exponential.
+- .Element: Edit the Y offset to change the height of the hairpin above or below the staff - Line: Edit line properties such as color, line style and thickness - .Text line core: Add text and set text properties - :Hairpin • - .Type: Change the type of hairpin: crescendo, decrescendo or text o - .Circled tip: Tick box to activate o - .Height: The width at the mouth of the hairpin \circ - .Continue height: The width of the hairpin at the end of a system, before it continues to the next system . - .Placement: Set hairpin above or below the staff • - .Dynamic range: Specify whether hairpin playback applies to a staff, part (default) or a system o - .Velocity change: ... across the span of the hairpin; from 0 to 127 • - Dynamic Mode (as of version 3.1): Set the method used to change the dynamic: Linear (default), Ease-in and o.ut, Ease-in, Ease-out, or Exponential supporting single note dynamics (e.g. strings, brass etc.), playback is also enabled across a single note or series of tied (notes.
+(Note: Prior to version 3.1 hairpins only affected playbackbetween notes, not that of single or tied notes